 When an employee "blows the whistle" on their employer's violation of employment laws, the employer could attempt to retaliate through threats, reduction of pay, wrongful termination, and more.

 The Family and Medical Leave Act (FMLA) allows workers to take paid time off for certain medical situations, such as having a baby or caring for a family member who is ill or has a serious health condition.

 Upon employment, workers are promised a certain number of days of paid leave for vacation purposes and holiday pay.
 When an employer violates this agreement, an employee has the right to take legal action and obtain compensation for wages lost.

 Employees who work by the hour instead of on a salary have specific laws regarding their wages, break times, and other areas.
 Break times are one of the top causes of employment lawsuits for hourly workers.

 Workers should only have to work a certain number of hours a day or per week before receiving 1.5 times their regular rate of pay, or double pay if they work particularly long hours.
-These laws are found in the Fair Labor Standards Act.
+These overtime laws are found in the Fair Labor Standards Act.

 Many employment agreements involve a certain amount of paid leave.
 This is usually referred to as vacation leave, but can be used by the employee for anything within reason.

 Although many labor laws involve hourly workers, salaried workers still have a number of rights regarding wages, time off, and treatment in the workplace.

 A person can be harassed physically, verbally, or through acts and gestures.
 Anyone who is acting in a manner that you consider to be inappropriate or harassing should be reported.